Office of the Vice President for

 An employee whose position is reclassified to another job assigned in the same pay grade is considered to have received a title change (lateral reclassification) as a result of the reclassification.

 Assignment of Jobs to Pay Plans and Determination of Pay Rate

-The Director, HR/AA shall use job evaluation and classification as the basis for determining the pay grade and rate for a position and for maintaining equitable pay within the pay grade.
+The Director shall use job evaluation and classification as the basis for determining the pay grade and rate for a position and for maintaining equitable pay within the pay grade.

 Compensation guidelines are outlined in university policy C-15, Compensation for Staff Employees.

 - Policy C-15, Compensation of Staff Employees

 - Job Reclassification Transmittal Form

 - UHS Policy 02.A.37, Security Sensitive Positions